 [Section 33 amended by No. 22 of 2005 s.
 40(1).]

-34. Certificate of designation
+34. Attendance officer, certificate of designation for

 (1) The Minister is to provide to a person who has been designated as an attendance officer a certificate stating that the person has been so designated.